robbert-vdh/yabridge/README.md

 editor_disable_host_scaling = true
 ```

-And with CLAP plugins you match on the `.clap` file, just like the VST2 config
+With CLAP plugins, you match on the Linux `.clap` plugin file, just like
-file matches on `.so` files:
+matching on `.so` files for a VST2 config file:

 ```toml
 # ~/.clap/yabridge/yabridge.toml